+These concepts are best illustrated by a specific example, a Lorentz gas based on the hexagonal lattice Sinai billiard of figure 25.2.
 We distinguish two types of diffusive behavior; the infinite horizon case, which allows for infinite length flights, and the finite horizon case, where any free particle trajectory must hit a disk in finite time.
-Consider figure 24.2, with w the distance between the nearest pair disks, and r the disk radius (here set to r=1).
-The ratio w/r is the only parametar of the problem, the parameter that determines the dynamical properties in the system: the horizon is finite for and infinite beyond that.
 In this chapter we shall restrict our consideration to the finite horizon case, with disks sufficiently large so that no infinite length free flight is possible.
 In this case the diffusion is normal, with $\hat{x}(t)^2$ growing like t.
 We shall discuss the anomalous diffusion case in sect.
-24.3.
+25.3.